 It’s here you can put in order for those beautiful Moroccan tiled patio tables, something I’ve been coveting since before we arrived.
 And here’s a good tip: These tile tables can get very, very heavy as the underside is usually cast in concrete.
 At Serghini, you have the option of a fiberglass underside, which makes for a much lighter table.
 This is important if you’re having the table shipped, because it will cost less, or if like us, you have weight restrictions on how many pounds of home goods you can have moved between posts.

 We stopped at a palace for a little Fez history, and then it was to Fez’s Old City, or medina, which is for real a place like no other in the world.
-For one, it’s the biggest medina in Africa.
+For one, it’s the biggest medina in North Africa.
 Here’s a photo I took from a distance, so you can see how sprawling it it.

 How to explain Fez’s medina?
 It’s a Medieval rabbit warren of concrete buildings built and rebuilt throughout the centuries.
 Some of the “streets” we walked on were shockingly narrow, sometimes they’d be speckled with little doors that look like something Willy Wonka would walk into.